NapoleonSchoolGames/NapoleonGames/README.md

 # NapoleonGames
-License: MIT (Because I don't know them well and this is more of a joke project)
+License: MIT (Because I don't know the licenses well and this is more of a joke project)

+Don't screw with my shit please